FAQs

 Bring a sweater, it’s the waterfront and it can still get chilly at night.
 You can bring one (sealed) bottle of water and/or your (empty) refillable water bottle to use at the Refill Station by Culligan Water.

-Things you will want to leave at home: folding chairs, umbrellas, pets (see next question), and bad vibes.
+Things you will want to leave at home: folding chairs, umbrellas, pets, and bad vibes.

 Pets are welcome in the Waterfront Container Village (on their leash AND their best behaviour) but no, no furry/fluffy/scaly friends will be allowed the licensed, ticketed area.